Optimized Score Transformation for Consistent Fair Classification: Consistency and Finite-Sample Guarantees for FairScoreTransformer

 \subsection{Assumptions}

-To simplify the proofs, we assume in this section that $A$ is available at test time, as stated below for easy reference: \begin{assumption} The protected attributes $A$ are known at test time. \end{assumption} The proofs can be extended to the case in which $A$ is not known by also assuming a consistent estimator of the conditional probability $p_{A\given X}$ in the MSP case or $p_{A\given X,Y}$ in the GEO case and accounting for the error of this estimator.
+To simplify the proofs, we assume in this section that $A$ is available at test time, as stated below for easy reference: \begin{assumption} The protected attributes $A$ are known at test time. \end{assumption}